For Digital Turbine Inc. [APPS], Analyst sees a rise to $80. What next?

-Digital Turbine, Inc. (NASDAQ: APPS) today announced the appointment of Mollie Spilman, Oracle’s Chief Revenue Officer- Advertising and Marketing Cloud business, to its Board of Directors as an independent director effective February 1, 2022.
-Ms. Spilman was selected to serve based on her accomplished track record and deep expertise in Ad Tech, mobile and cloud businesses.
+Strong Top-Line Growth and Operating Leverage Continue to Drive Significant Profitability Growth and Free Cash Flow Generation.

-Digital Turbine Inc. stock has also gained 13.03% of its value over the past 7 days.
-However, APPS stock has declined by -51.27% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -30.80% and lost -28.17% year-on date.
+It opened the trading session at $43.485, the shares rose to $46.11 and dropped to $43.24, the range by which the price of stock traded the whole day.
+The daily chart for APPS points out that the company has recorded -23.47% loss over the past six months.
+However, it is still -29.34% lower than its most recent low trading price.

-The market cap for APPS stock reached $3.92 billion, with 96.16 million shares outstanding and 93.54 million shares in the current float.
-Compared to the average trading volume of 3.53M shares, APPS reached a trading volume of 4023622 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 3.38M shares, APPS reached to a volume of 5014943 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Digital Turbine Inc. [APPS]:
+Here is what top equities market gurus are saying about Digital Turbine Inc. [APPS]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for APPS shares is $104.80 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on APPS stock is a recommendation set at 1.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.